 In Lens replacement surgery, the patients own crystalline lens is removed and replaced with a clear high definition multifocal or multifocal toric intraocular lens to correct the pre-existing refractive error to provide maximum spectacle or contact lens independence to the patient.
 This surgery is often considered for patients who are 50 years of age and have high degrees of refractive error in their spectacles and contact lenses.

 Patients who have the lens replacement surgery in their 50’s will not develop cataracts and unlikely to require a further surgical intervention later in their life but have the benefit of spectacle free vision for many years of their life.
+You can read more about this form of refractive surgery, its benefits and risks by clicking the 'Patient information' tab.

 A monofocal IOL is a common form of IOL that would allow good sight at distance and patients will need to use specs or varifocal glasses for all reading tasks including computer work and close reading.
 This is the IOL that is used commonly in all NHS cataract procedures in the UK.